-Scott City Elementary School TEAM Officers
+Scott City Elementary School BEAVER BACKERS Officers

-Election of officers for the 2018-2019 school year will take place at the first meeting of the year.
+Election of officers for the 2020-2021 school year will take place at the first meeting of the year.

-One teacher from each grade level will be chosen to serve on the T.E.A.M. board.
+One teacher from each grade level will be chosen to serve on the Beaver Backers. board.

-TEAM What is its purpose?
+Beaver Backers What is its purpose?

-TEAM stands for Together Everyone Achieves More and is the Parent-Teacher-Staff organization at SCES.
+Beaver Backers is the Parent-Teacher-Staff organization at SCES and SCMS.
 We offer a variety of activities and opportunities during the year to give families a chance to do fun things together.
-We also conduct fundraisers to obtain the money necessary to purchase, finance or make available extra educational materials or opportunities for the benefit of students at SCES.
+We also conduct fundraisers to obtain the money necessary to purchase, finance or make available extra educational materials or opportunities for the benefit of students at SCES/SCMS.
 Meetings are open to all parents and staff and everyone is encouraged to attend.

-We encourage you to become an active member in T.E.A.M.
+We encourage you to become an active member in Beaver Backers.
 (Your membership is automatic with the enrollment of your child at SCES!)
-Together, we can help make the education your children receive at SCES the very best possible.
+Together, we can help make the education your children receive at SCES/SCMS the very best possible.

-If you have any questions about T.E.A.M. or any of the school's activities, call a T.E.A.M. officer or the school office.
+If you have any questions about Beaver Backers or any of the school's activities, call a Beaver Backer officer or the school office.
 We would be happy to talk with you.
-TEAM also has a Facebook page.
+Beaver Backers also has a Facebook page.
 Everyone is welcome to join.